Want to see Yellowstone National Park’s most photographed thermal feature from an overlook that offers spectacular aerial views?

-The short route should take you 1 – 2 hours, whilst the long route will take about 3 hours to hike.
-It is an exposed trail so make sure you are protected from the elements – try to avoid the midday heat, take sun cream and wear protective clothing.
+Please note: It is an exposed trail, so make sure you are protected from the elements – try to avoid the midday heat, take sun cream and wear protective clothing.

-From the parking area, cross the Firehole River bridge and follow the trail for 1.8km to the Fairy Falls trailhead.
+- Parking area to the Fairy Falls trailhead: From the parking area, cross the Firehole River bridge and follow the trail for 1.8km to the Fairy Falls trailhead.

-At the trailhead take a left and hike 0.95km up the gradual incline to the overlook.
+- Trailhead to the overlook: At the trailhead take a left and hike 0.95km up the gradual incline to the overlook.

-Return on same itinerary.
+- Return on same itinerary.

-From the parking area, take a leisurely 4.8km stroll on Freight Road to the Fairy Falls trailhead.
+- Parking area to Fairy Falls trailhead: From the parking area, take a leisurely 4.8km stroll on Freight Road to the Fairy Falls trailhead.

-From the trailhead hike 0.95km up the gradual incline to the overlook.
+- Trailhead to the overlook: From the trailhead hike 0.95km up the gradual incline to the overlook.

-Return on same itinerary.
+- Return on same itinerary.